-Written between 1422-1509, the letters between the Pastons, a Norfolk family, are the oldest record of private correspondence that survives in Britain.
-The bulk of the letters are in the British Library, others are in the Bodleian Library, Oxford and the Norfolk Record Office.
+Letters written by the Pastons, a leading Norfolk family, are the oldest private correspondence that survives in Britain.
+The bulk of the letters are in the British Library; others are held in the Bodleian Library, Oxford, and the Norfolk Record Office.